-Consistently ranked among the top five schools for game design, DigiPen has been educating students in game creation for over 30 years.
+Consistently ranked among the best game design schools, DigiPen has been educating students in game creation for over 30 years.
 They offer three Bachelor’s Degree courses relating to game creation.
 The first “BS in Computer Science in Real-Time Interactive Simulation”, apart from being a bit of a mouthful, focuses largely on the technical aspects of game creation.
 It’s geared more towards programmers and developers than game designers.

 But the “Bachelor of Arts in Game Design” course is where the real treasure trove is for those who want to create breathtaking game worlds.
-This program covers both the theory and mechanics of game design.
+Among the top colleges for gamers, this one covers both the theory and mechanics of game design.
 You’ll learn how to tell a compelling story through a video game, be placed on a team where you’ll create your very own game with original mechanics, and finally create a playable prototype to use in your portfolio.

 Rochester Institute of Technology

 With 85% of students finding a career in their field, we’d be remiss not to mention the Rochester Institute of Technology or RIT for short.
 Their Bachelor of Science degree in Game Design and Development has a great track record with game creators.
-Like Digipen, Rochester is ranked among the top schools of “The Princeton Review”, and it’s not hard to see why.
+Like Digipen, Rochester is ranked among the top game development universities of “The Princeton Review”, and it’s not hard to see why.

 Game design and development are separate specialties, but there is often some crossover.
 Even if you favor one, knowing your way around both is the best way to get hired in this competitive industry, and this course offers exactly that; the fundamentals of game design and development.
 If you have a particular interest you want to focus on, the university offers a number of electives as well, from creating game engines, to story narratives.

 But where RIT really shines is through their Cooperative Education Program.
-Students are actually placed in full-time jobs in their field of study, where they can learn from other designers currently in the industry and really get a feel for what being a designer is like.
+Video game college students are actually placed in full-time jobs in their field of study, where they can learn from other designers currently in the industry and really get a feel for what being a designer is like.
 The best part is, you are paid for your work.
-This ensures you’re not just leaving with a degree, but actual experience to put on your resume.
+This ensures you’re not just leaving with a game development university degree, but actual experience to put on your resume.

 Finally, RIT offers “Creative Industry Day”, a networking event with representatives from game companies in attendance.
 All of this helps to make sure you don’t just get an education, but the job you’re looking for.